Powder raises $14 million for its social app for game clips – TechCrunch

 Powder started as a Discord server with tens of thousands of members.
 The team then developed an app that would appeal to that community, the “metaverse camera” as Coppin says.
 Overall, 1.5 million people have downloaded the iOS app since its launch.

-There are three other co-founders, Barthélémy Kiss, Yannis Mangematin and Christian Navelot.
+There are three other co-founders: Barthélémy Kiss, Yannis Mangematin and Christian Navelot.
 There are 18 employees and the company just launched on Android.